 Cons: More expensive than other similar paddles, adjustment system is finicky

 Our Analysis and Test Results

-The IGK Pure Carbon impressed testers, as it was both lightweight and compactable.
-This paddle excelled in both our performance metric and our compactibility metric, but it fell far behind other models when it came to adjustability and locking mechanism performance.
-While some testers did not think this product's locking mechanism was a deal breaker, others did.
+The iGK Pure Carbon impressed testers, as it was both lightweight and highly portable.
+This paddle excelled in both our performance metric, but it fell far behind other models when it came to adjustability and locking mechanism performance.
+While some testers did not think this product's locking mechanism was a deal-breaker, others did.
 Read on to find out more.

 While this model did not fare well in the overall scoring metric, this was due in large part to its low scores in adjustability and locking mechanism, which were weighted heavily in this review.
 However, it performed very well in other areas, so if you determine that the locking mechanism of this paddle doesn't bother you, this could be the paddle for you.